20 Best OKR Software Shortlist

 How can you measure the ROI of your OKR software?

-Gauging the return on investment of a software can be tricky.
-But, it makes sense that you would want to quantify the output of a new tool.
+Gauging the return on investment of a software can be tricky, but it makes sense that you would want to quantify the output of a new tool.
 To measure the ROI of anything means to divide the total value of that thing by its cost.
 So the question becomes, how do you measure the value of the software?
 Here are a few factors you could weigh into that calculation:

 - Levels of employee alignment around common goals.